 One of the major problem during product research is combining ‘what problem to solve’ and ‘how to solve’.
 By phrasing the starting question in the wrong manner, you can anchor the answer.

 The author quotes the famous example of ‘Space Pen’.
 The problem NASA was trying to solve was “Make a pen that works in space”.
 Investing close to 1 million dollars, a firm developed a pen that works in space.
 However, the Russian space agency used a pencil instead, which solves the problem here.
-The problem here was mixing problem and solution space.
-Instead of framing problem-space question – “design a equipment to work in space”, NASA anchored the problem to a pen.
+The problem here was the mixing problem and solution space.
+Instead of framing problem-space question – “design equipment to work in space”, NASA anchored the problem to a pen.
 This happens all the time.

 In the research, it’s critical to figure out the correct problem.
 As Steve Job once said:

 “You can’t start with the technology and try to figure out where you’re going to try to sell it”.

 However, you can’t work with customers in problem space.
 Often customers aren’t good at describing problems but providing feedback for the product.

 That’s why working in solution space with the customer is much more helpful.
 It’s better to build MVP (minimum viable product) and then ask the customers to compare with the current products and share with you the pros and cons.
 This feedback, which you gather in solution space, can help you improve your problem space hypothesis.